wimverbruggen/lpjguess_rINS/README.md

 # LPJ-GUESS rINS

+What?
 - R package to read/write LPJ-GUESS ins files.
-- Flexible because you can add any parameters, PFTs or groups, and it will handle them!
+- Flexible because you can add any parameters, PFTs, groups or stands to your ins file, and it will handle them!
-- The reader also recursively includes any "imports" of other ins files.
+- The reader also recursively includes any "imports" of other ins files, so just read the main one.

+Why?
+- For tracking changes in model parameters in a more structured and automated way than using the text files.
+- Helpful for doing sensitivity tests!

 How to use
 - Reading: `my_params <- read_ins("my_ins_file.ins")`